Views on military action against Iran: PMOI and NCRI

-Scholarly views in support of an attack
+Scholarly and thinktank views in support of an attack

-Bill Roggio, Senior Fellow and Editor of the Foundation for Defense of Democracy's (FDD) Long War Journal, said that "Numerous al-Qaeda leaders and operatives shelter inside Iran."
-Roggio also said that Saif al-Adel's ties to the Iranian regime and placement inside Iran could make him a "far more dangerous" al-Qaeda leader than his predecessor.
+In 2012, Matthew Kroenig, then a Stanton Nuclear Security Fellow at the Council on Foreign Relations, argued that a military strike against Iran's nuclear program was the "least bad option."
+He argued that skeptics of military action underestimated the threat posed by a nuclear-armed Iran and that a carefully managed strike could "spare the region and the world a very real threat" and "dramatically improve the long-term national security of the United States."

+In September 2022, Bill Roggio, a senior fellow at the Foundation for Defense of Democracies (FDD) and editor of FDD's Long War Journal, reported that senior Al-Qaeda leaders, including Saif al-Adel, had been identified in Tehran.
+Roggio reported that two U.S. intelligence officials independently confirmed the authenticity of a photograph showing al-Adel and two other senior al-Qaeda figures in the Iranian capital.

 Charles Lister, Senior Fellow, Director of Syria and Countering Terrorism & Extremism Programs at the Middle East Institute, warned that "a catastrophic ISIS resurgence is just a matter of time."

 On May 26, 2023, Jason Brodsky, Policy Director of the U.S.-based United Against Nuclear Iran (UANI), said, "[Iran] is likely to enrich uranium to weapons-grade levels at 90%."

-Matthew Kroenig, Stanton Nuclear Security Fellow at the Council on Foreign Relations, and Special Adviser in the Office of the Secretary of Defense from July 2010 to July 2011, argues that skeptics of military action fail to appreciate the threats posed by a nuclear Iran.
+Matthew Kroenig, Stanton Nuclear Security Fellow at the Council on Foreign Relations, and Special Adviser in the Office of the Secretary of Defense from July 2010 to July 2011, argued in 2012 that skeptics of military action fail to appreciate the threats posed by a nuclear Iran.
 If managed carefully, Kroenig believes that a surgical military strike targeting Iran's nuclear facilities "could spare the region and the world a very real threat and dramatically improve the long-term national security of the United States."
-A nuclear-armed Iran would limit U.S. leverage in the Middle East, and Iran's rivals like Saudi Arabia would probably seek nuclear weapons and spark an arms race.
-Once Iran had a nuclear device, Tehran could "choose to spur proliferation by transferring nuclear technology to its allies—other countries and terrorist groups alike" in order to contain its regional rivals.
+He said a nuclear-armed Iran would limit U.S. leverage in the Middle East, and Iran's rivals like Saudi Arabia would probably seek nuclear weapons and spark an arms race.
+Once Iran had a nuclear device, he believed, Tehran could "choose to spur proliferation by transferring nuclear technology to its allies—other countries and terrorist groups alike" in order to contain its regional rivals.
 In the midst of a global economic downturn, Kroenig believes that containing a nuclear-armed Iran would be a massive financial, political, and military burden for the United States.
 A surgical strike would be less costly.
 Kroenig notes that airstrike skeptics are concerned that military planners will not know the location of some key facilities.
 Kroenig thinks this concern is overblown: "U.S. intelligence agencies, the IAEA, and opposition groups within Iran have provided timely warning of Tehran's nuclear activities in the past—exposing, for example, Iran's secret construction at Natanz and Qom before those facilities ever became operational."